sudheermuthyala/EKS/03-Kubernets-Fundamentals/REDAME.md

 ## Kubernets Introduction
-* kubernets is a portable, extensible,
+* kubernets is a portable, extensible, Open-Source Plat